Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

 **Genesis state**:

-In case the genesis state is already known and available, instead of passing an deposit contract, the initial state can be provided:
+In case the genesis state is already known and available, instead of passing a deposit contract, the initial state can be provided:

 * `--initial-state="./path/to/genesis.ssz"`
 * `--initial-state="https://github.com/goerli/schlesi/raw/master/teku/genesis.ssz"`